qiankunmu/HGAdapter/README.md

 ```

 ## Usages
-For code clone detection, you can directly run `trainHyper.py`, it will train, valid and test the pre-trained models with HGAdapter inserted.
+For code clone detection, you can directly run `trainHyper.py`, it will train, valid and test the pre-trained language models with HGAdapter inserted.
 You can modify `pretrain_model_name_or_path` in `trainHyper.py` to choose the pre-trained model, such as
 ```
 pretrain_model_name_or_path = "codebert-base"
 ```
-The `"codebert-base"` is CodeBERT, you can also choose `"graphcodebert-base"`, i.e., GraphCodeBERT.
+The `"codebert-base"` is CodeBERT, you can also choose `"graphcodebert-base"` and `"unixcoder-base"`, i.e., GraphCodeBERT and UnixCoder.
 You can also download pre-trained models into `pre_train_models/`, modify the `pretrain_model_name_or_path` to the corresponding path.

-For code summarization task, you can directly run `trainCodellama.py`, it will train, valid and test the Codellama with HGAdapter inserted.
+For code summarization task, you can directly run `trainCodellama.py`, it will train, valid and test the Llama models with HGAdapter inserted.
-You can directly run `trainHyper.py`, it will train, valid and test the CodeBERT with HGAdapter inserted.
+You can directly run `trainHyper.py`, it will train, valid and test the CodeBERT, GraphCodeBERT or UnixCoder with HGAdapter inserted.
-You can also download `"CodeLlama-7b"` and `"codebert-base"` into `pre_train_models/`, modify the `pretrain_model_name_or_path` to the corresponding path.
+You can also download `"CodeLlama-7b"` and `"codebert-base"`, etc. into `pre_train_models/`, modify the `pretrain_model_name_or_path` to the corresponding path.

 After the run is complete, the model will be saved to the `work_dir`, and the results will be outputted and saved as a CSV in `work_dir`.
 The implementation of the HGAdapter is located in the `models` folder.